 The Alumni of the Cutting-Edge has reached 35 students that have completed the program.
 Of the 35 alumni, 70% are employed since leaving Edgewood College and 40% are continuing to pursue higher education.

 Tuition for the Cutting-Edge students will be the same as the Edgewood College undergraduate tuition.
 Candidates who are accepted into the Cutting-Edge program will submit a $2,000 deposit, which is credited toward tuition.

-Please do not complete the Edgewood College undergraduate application.
-In the beginning of September, each year we accept the first 20 completed applications.
+Please complete the Edgewood College undergraduate application at https://www.edgewood.edu/Apply/Undergraduate .
+Each year, in September, we begin accepting the first 20 completed applications.
 Those 20 candidates will be interviewed by our Selection Committee.
 In late January, the Selection Committee will begin interviewing candidates.
 Candidate selection is not based on the student's disability, but rather on the student's level of motivation to attend college and their ability to serve as ambassadors of the Cutting-Edge program.
 In mid-April, the Selection Committee will notify accepted candidates.